Rugby union in Zambia: History

 Not unlike other neighbouring African countries, Zambian rugby has been a legacy of British colonialism.
 Traditionally rugby in Zambia was seen as an expatriate sport, however, over the last 20 years it has become a truly Zambian sport with the majority of its players coming up through the schools and local club system.

 Fifteens (XVs) rugby in Zambia is played at a basic level compared to the major rugby playing nations.

-Zambia has over the last seven years built its own highly respected 7s tournament in the form of the Lusaka Mosi International Sevens.
+Zambia has over the last seven years developed a 7s tournament, the Lusaka Mosi International Sevens.
 Past winners include the Springbok under-23s and the British Army.
 Zambia has beaten a number of South African Super 14 teams who have participated.

 It should be remembered that Northern Rhodesia played jointly with Southern Rhodesia as RHODESIA wearing the famous Green and White hooped jersey as their international strip.
 In 1924 a British side would play against the Rhodesias.
 On 14 July 1928, Rhodesia played in Bulawayo against New Zealand, losing 8 to 44.